School: School of Science

 - The HoD is responsible to the university for the implementation of all its academic and operational policies, rules and regulations.
 Of particular importance in this regard is the conduct of examinations and marking and moderation regimes; implementation of the staff attendance and absence policy; observance of the staff code of conduct; observance of quality assurance processes and procedures; and adherence to the university’s language policy.

 - The HoD delegates tasks to members of the department, who through their involvement will feel greater engagement with the work of the department.
-Greater engagement also plays an important role in succession planning, where less experienced colleagues can be developed to a point where they can assume roles of significance in the department in the future.
+Greater engagement also plays an important role in succession planning, where less experienced colleagues can be developed to a point where they can assume a role of this significance.

-- The HoD may be asked to take on specific administrative tasks by the university.
+- A HoD may be asked to take on specific administrative tasks by the university.
 These include service on committees or working parties; chair of review panels; and other more specific duties.